nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Source code layout

-The global plugin consists of the following:

-* winTenObjs/__init__.py: the base global plugin.
-* winTenObjs/_UIAHandlerEx.py: additional UIA routines for ones NVDA does not support natively (mostly for old NVDA releases).
-This module can come and go without notice.
-* winTenObjs/w10config.py: configuration and updates.
-As of June 2017, the only thing configurable from Windows 10 App Essentials settings dialog is update facility, which includes whether update check should be performed automatically, update check interval and channel.
-This module is gone in 2019.

-The main global plugin file is laid out thus:
+The main global plugin is housed inside wintenObjs.py and is laid out thus:

 1. Usual add-on header such as copyright information.
 2. UIA constants not included in NVDA, including property ID's such as controller for event.
 Most are now part of NVDA itself.